 |The upper part of the time ruler shows the keyframe markers for the selected object, while the lower part contains the keyframe markers for all the objects in the scene.|

 To remove a keyframe, place the time slider on the frame with this keyframe and press the dark-gray diamond button near the respective parameter.
 Alternatively, you can select the respective marker on the time ruler and press the Delete button.
-Another way to delete the keyframe is to right-click it on the animation channel and select the "Remove" command from its context menu:

 When you place the cursor over the keyframe, it changes to a double-ended arrow.
 This means you can click it and drag to the desired position on the timeline.
 While dragging, the target frame number is displayed over the keyframe: